Shubhankar2403/expense-tracker/README.md

+Here is the updated README that you can copy and paste:

+---

 # Transaction Tracker App

 This is a simple transaction tracker app that allows you to manage, display, and remove transactions like income and expenses.
-It includes features like:
+It includes features such as:

 - Displaying transaction details with color-coded amounts (green for income and red for expenses).
 - The ability to remove transactions.